 5. Easier resale value

-A used car can also be sold, while a new car can’t be as easy since it is a newer model and comes with fewer options and aftermarket parts.
+A used vehicle can also be sold, while a new car can’t be as easy since it is a newer model and comes with fewer options and aftermarket parts.
 You might have to pay more money to sell it if you choose to do so later on down the road.

 6. Higher maintenance cost

-The upkeep of a new car will always be more expensive than that of a used car.
+The upkeep of a new car will always be more expensive than that of a used vehicle.
 A used car, if well maintained, can perform just as well as new ones without spending as much money on it.

 7. The cost to tax and title your vehicle